paypaldev/PayPal-React-Subscription-Sample/README.md

   <hr />
 </div>

-# PayPal React (NodeJS) FullStack Standard Checkout
+# PayPal React (NodeJS) Fullstack Subscription

-This sample app shows you how to integrate PayPal into your React app for the [standard checkout](https://developer.paypal.com/docs/checkout/standard/integrate/) workflow.
+This sample app shows you how to integrate PayPal into your React app to add subscription payments.

 ## Run this project